Who needs to be tested prior to the start of the Spring 2021 semester?

 In the New Orleans area:

-If you need help finding testing locations in your area, our partners at InsideTrack can assist you with free emergency coaching.
-You can connect with an emergency coach by filling out this form.
+If you need help finding testing locations in your area, our partners at InsideTrack can assist you with free on-demand coaching.
+You can connect with a coach by filling out this form.

 My pre-arrival test is positive.
 What do I do now?